Smashing: MLB home run record on track to fall Tuesday | FOX Sports

 ”The game has changed,” New York Yankees manager Joe Girardi said. ”From when I started, there’s a lot less stolen bases, there’s a lot less bunting, there’s a lot less hitting-and-running.
 You don’t give outs away, and you let guys swing the bat.”

-Already 107 players have hit 20 homers this year, just three shy of the record set last season – and up from 64 in 2015, according to the Elias Sports Bureau.
+Already 108 players have hit 20 homers this year, just two shy of the record set last season – and up from 64 in 2015, according to the Elias Sports Bureau.

+”The ball seems to soar from people that are hitting it farther than maybe they did a year ago … and they kind of look like the same person,” Minnesota manager Paul Molitor, a Hall of Famer hitter, said before Monday night’s game at Yankee Stadium.

-Along with soaring shots come strikeouts, which will set a record for the 10th consecutive year.
-There were 36,964 whiffs through Sunday, an average of 8.25 per team per game that translates to 40,099.
+Along with sailing shots come strikeouts, which will set a record for the 10th consecutive year.
+There were 37,083 whiffs through Monday, an average of 8.25 per team per game that translates to 40,103 over the full season.

 ”The focus is hitting homers and tolerating strikeouts,” Reggie Jackson said. ”I don’t really like all the strikeouts, and I was the king.”